The Unicorn’s Birthday® general concert notes, & specific movements notes for conductors and musicians

 The “magical” unicorn remains invisible until the 11th and final movement when they appear onstage as a costumed character and ask the audience to help them “conduct” the orchestra.

-Larger instruments like bass clarinet and bassoons should bring neck straps for the times when they are standing and playing.
+Larger instruments like bass clarinet and bassoons may wish to use neck straps for the times when they are standing and playing.

 ===================